czue/pegasus-docs/internationalization.md

 Pegasus is configured to use cookies to track the current locale instead of prefixed URLs.
 This allows localization to work for both authenticated and unauthenticated users.

-More information on this in the Django docs: [How Django discoveres language preference][1]
+More information on this approach is available the Django docs: [How Django discoveres language preference][1]

 [1]: https://docs.djangoproject.com/en/4.1/topics/i18n/translation/#how-django-discovers-language-preference